 Chambers Global: The World’s Leading Lawyers for Business—Dispute Resolution: Canada

-Chambers Canada: Canada’s Leading lawyers for Business—Dispute Resolution: Québec (Band 1)
+Chambers Canada: Canada’s Leading lawyers for Business—Litigation, General Commercial: Québec (Band 1)

 Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Arbitration (Litigation Star); General Commercial (Litigation Star); Securities (Litigation Star)